Are Video Games Addictive?

 In 2005, Shanghai gamer Qiu Chengwei stabbed a friend to death when he found out that he had sold a virtual sword belonging to Chengwei on eBay for 7,200 yuan ($738).
 After narrowly avoiding a death sentence, Chengwei was sentenced to life imprisonment.

-In 2009, an Ohio court sentenced 17 year-old Daniel Petric to 23 years in prison for the fatal shooting of his mother.
-Petric had shot both his parents after they took away his copy of Halo 3.
+In 2009, an Ohio court sentenced 17-year-old Daniel Petric to 23 years in prison for the fatal shooting of his mother.
+Petric had shot both his parents after they took away his copy of Halo 3 (his father survived the attack).
 During his trial, the court was told that Petric had become addicted to the game after being left housebound following a jetski injury.

 Is it possible to become addicted to video games?

-While addiction remains a prime concern in most societies, whether drug addiction, alcohol addiction, gambling addiction, etc., becoming addicted to video games seems more controversial despite high-profile cases like the ones listed above.
-Media stories about extreme cases of video game addiction, especially online games, goes back to at least 1993 when Wired ran a story on MUDs (multi-user dungeons) and the players who become addicted to them.
+While addiction remains a prime concern in most societies—whether drug addiction, alcohol addiction, gambling addiction, or otherwise—becoming addicted to video games seems more controversial, despite high-profile cases like the ones listed above.
+Media stories about extreme cases of video game use, especially online games, go back to at least 1993 when Wired ran a story on MUDs (multi-user dungeons) and the players who seemingly become addicted to them.

-Adolescents (particularly male adolescents) seem especially prone to video game addiction though identifying young people who are vulnerable can be difficult given how popular gaming is in people of all ages.
-While researchers have linked excessive gaming to different personality factors such as impulsiveness, higher acceptance of violence and lower social skills, gamers having trouble coping with their lives in general can be vulnerable as well.
-Not only are people dealing with excessive stress and general unhappiness in their lives more likely to become addicted to video games, but gaming addicts are also more likely to be diagnosed with other disorders.
+Adolescents (particularly male adolescents) seem especially prone to problematic gaming, though identifying young people who are vulnerable can be difficult given how popular gaming is in people of all ages.
+While researchers have linked excessive gaming to different personality factors such as impulsiveness, higher acceptance of violence, and lower social skills, gamers having trouble coping with their lives, in general, can be vulnerable as well.
+Not only are people dealing with excessive stress and general unhappiness in their lives more likely to become seemingly addicted to video games, but these individuals are also more likely to be diagnosed with other disorders.
 These related diagnoses can include attention-deficit hyperactivity disorder (ADHD), depression, and anxiety.

-But what other risk factors are associated with gaming addiction?
-Though researchers have looked at amount of time spent online as a risk for addiction, type of video game may be important as well.
-Not only are role-playing gamers more vulnerable to addiction but so are shooter and strategy gamers.
+But what other risk factors are associated with disordered gaming?
+Though researchers have looked at the amount of time spent online as a risk factor, the type of video game may be important as well.
+Not only are role-playing gamers more vulnerable to problematic playing, but so are shooter and strategy gamers.

-The motivation for playing also seems to be a factor in addiction.
-People who game for fun or socializing are less likely to become addicted than people who are caught up in the need for status or simply to escape from the problems in their lives.
+The motivation for playing also seems to be a factor.
+People who game for fun or socializing are less likely to become hooked than people who are caught up in the need for status or simply to escape from the problems in their lives.
 If you’re dealing with real-life failure, escaping from that stress by playing games that give you a sense of victory or control over your life can be a helpful way of coping.
 Spending too much time online or “shutting out” the real world with intense gaming can be a different story, though.

-When it comes to problems in socializing that might make gamers especially vulnerable to video game addiction, the following factors seem to be important:
+When it comes to problems in socializing that might make gamers especially vulnerable to unhealthy gaming, the following factors seem to be important: